-If the party agent is absent or unavailable, the registered officer of a political party can lodge a disclosure if the registered officer has completed the agent training (or is exempt), and the party agent or registered officer has advised the NSW Electoral Commission in writing in advance of any occasion on which the registered officer is to lodge a disclosure on the agent's behalf.
+If the party agent is absent or unavailable, the registered officer of a political party can lodge a disclosure or public funding claim if the registered officer has completed the agent training (or is exempt), and the party agent or registered officer has advised the NSW Electoral Commission in writing in advance of any occasion on which the registered officer is to lodge a disclosure or claim on the agent's behalf.
 A party agent remains the person who is legally responsible for making disclosures for a political party.